TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 # Pi Pico REST CPU Temperature

-In this repository, I develop a MicroPython program implementing a Pi Pico CPU temperature probe that regularly sends the collected readings to a REST service.
+This repository contains a MicroPython program implementing a Pi Pico CPU temperature probe that regularly sends the collected readings to a REST service running on Deno and persisting the data in Postgres on Supabase.

 ![](pi-pico-w.png)